AileenLuo-ai/birds/README.md

 # Love Birds - A Game About Connection

 Love Birds is an interactive storytelling game where players can choose to play as either a Male Bird trying to perform a mating dance or a Wingman helping another bird find love.
 The game features character selection, interactive storytelling, and a fun directional dancing minigame.
+THIS GAME IS NOT MOBILE RESPONSIVE.

 ## Table of Contents